 The institution from which the types of assets listed above are fraudulently obtained does not have to be a bank for the offense to be considered bank fraud.
 Engaging in a scheme or artifice to defraud a credit union or other federally insured financial institution can be prosecuted under 18 U.S.C. § 1344 (the federal bank fraud statute).

 Financial transactions often require various forms to be filled out accurately, which means that if a person makes a mistake, they could find themselves subject to bank fraud accusations.
-At Hager & Schwartz, P.A., our Miami defense attorneys know how harshly the government prosecutes these matters, and that innocent people can find themselves subject to an investigation.
+At Hager & Schwartz, P.A., our Miami bank fraud lawyers know how harshly the government prosecutes these matters, and that innocent people can find themselves subject to an investigation.
 That is why we work diligently to uncover the facts of the case and present a compelling defense on behalf of the accused.
 We will fight aggressively for you and work toward a favorable outcome in your case.